benkoshy/pagy/docs/toolbox/paginators/countish.md

 ==- Options

-- `:ttl` (Time To Live in seconds)
+`:ttl = 180`
-  - Let it `nil` (falsey) to query the DB for the COUNT only once, and reuse it for all the other pages served.
+: `nil` (falsey) queries the DB for the COUNT only once, and reuse it for all the other pages served.
-  - Set it to a positive number of seconds to enable recounting.
+  : A positive number of seconds enables recounting.

 !!!warning Recounting/TTL